 From museums to cafes, sights to restaurants, bars and more, you will find boundless options for every budget in Berlin Mitte.
 To make the choice a little easier for you, I have selected some of my favourite hidden gems in the much-loved district of Berlin Mitte and created a short walking tour for you.
 The entire walking tour and even more crafted walking tours through berlin can be explored in my soon to be released BertaWalks App.
-If you want to stay up to date, register for my BertaBerlin newsletter below!
+If you want to be stay informed, register for my BertaBerlin newsletter.

 Let’s start the day with a French-style breakfast at Marcann’s.
 In the heart of Berlin, you will find a lovely café with an inviting atmosphere.
 Here you can enjoy French delicacies like quiche, croque monsieur, sweet tartelettes or pain au chocolat.

 Reinhardtstraße 19, 10557 Berlin (Mitte), www.marcanns.com, Station: U6 Brandenburger Tor, daily 7:00–18:00

 After breakfast, you could visit the Mori-Ôgai Memorial.
 It is a museum of the Humboldt University dedicated to the memory of the Japanese doctor, poet, translator and critic Mori Ogai.
 It is located in the building where Ogai first lived during his stay in Berlin in 1887–88.
 Here, you can explore Mori's biography and gain insights into his work, which is still relevant today.

 Luisenstraße 39, 10117 Berlin (Mitte), www.iaaw.hu-berlin.de, Station: U55, S1, S2, S25, S26 Brandenburger Tor, Mon–Fri 10:00–14:00